At the Campaign for Southern Equality, we’re working to build a South where LGBTQ+ people are equal in every sphere of life.

 Learn HowEquity and Empathy

 Traveling the South for years, we met thousands of incredible people who were ready to organize in their hometowns.
-Over the years our work has grown and our team has too – we now work from Asheville and Durham, NC, and Piedmont, SC.
-We use a range of tools in including direct services, direct action, litigation, grant-making, and long-term organizing strategies to respond to immediate community needs, support a new generation of LGBTQ leaders and build political power over the long term.
+Over the years our work has grown and our team has too – we now have staff located in states across the Southeast, and our programs are having a wider impact.
+For example, our Trans Youth Emergency Project enables families of trans youth across the country access gender-affirming care despite bans.
+We use a range of tools including direct services, direct action, litigation, grant-making, and long-term organizing strategies to respond to immediate community needs, support a new generation of LGBTQ+ leaders and build political power over the long term.

 From the start our work has been based on equity and empathy.
 We are committed to equity in race, class and gender.
 Because our work is rooted in the ethic of empathic resistance, we are called to resist oppressive laws and systems while expressing empathy toward those who oppose our rights.